oracle-livelabs/oci/opensearch-objectstorage/components/components.md

 ## Task 8: Create an OpenSearch Cluster

-The OpenSearch cluster will allow to search in the text format representation of the documents
+The OpenSearch cluster will allow to search in the text format representation of the documents.

-Go the the menu
+Go the menu
 - Database
 - OpenSearch - Clusters